 Other analytical techniques applied in metabolomics

-In this course we have focussed on one analytical chemistry instrument applied to collect data on the metabolite composition of biological samples, specifically the use of direct injection mass spectrometry and liquid chromatography coupled to mass spectrometry to measure the metabolite composition of biological samples.
+In this course we have focussed on the application of mass spectrometry, specifically direct injection mass spectrometry and liquid chromatography coupled to mass spectrometry to measure the metabolite composition of biological samples.

 However, there is a range of analytical chemistry instruments applied in metabolomics research with some being applied frequently and routinely whereas others have specific roles and are used less frequently.

 Each instrument has advantages and limitations and no single instrument or instrument method can detect all metabolites present in a metabolome, instead multiple instrument methods or multiple different instruments are required to provide the greatest number of metabolites detected.
-For example, in the Phenome Centre Birmingham we will apply both liquid chromatography-mass spectrometry and nuclear magnetic resonance (NMR) spectroscopy for profiling metabolomes with a minimum of two different methods on each instrument being applied to increase the number of metabolites detected.
-Here we will briefly describe a range of other analytical techniques applied in metabolomics studies.
+For example, in the Phenome Centre Birmingham we will apply both liquid chromatography-mass spectrometry (LC-MS) and nuclear magnetic resonance (NMR) spectroscopy for profiling metabolomes with multiple LC-MS assays applied to increase the number of metabolites detected.
+Here we briefly describe other analytical techniques applied in metabolomics studies.

 Other Mass Spectrometry Techniques